 Always look for opportunities to add value.

-My final piece of advice is to treat your relationship like…well, a relationship, not like a sales opportunity.
-You’re both in this to drive revenue for your business–but how can you do so in a way that produces the best results for both parties?
+My final piece of advice is to treat each client relationship like…well, a relationship, not like a sales opportunity.
+You’re both in this to drive revenue for your respective businesses—but how can you do so in a way that produces the best results for both parties?
 Don’t try to sell clients things they don’t need.
 Not only does doing so damage trust but if they don’t need it (or aren’t ready for it), they won’t use it.
 And that means they’ll have spent a lot of money on something that they won’t recognize value from.

 Instead, look for organic opportunities to help them improve the way they market to their customers.
 Help them achieve quick wins where you can, while also keeping your eye on the long play.
 Seed ideas for what your next project might be, and assist them in building their internal roadmap.
 When your clients succeed, you succeed.